ERAA1997/Project-3-UoB---name-/README.md

 ### Data review and cleaning

 After selecting our Kaggle dataset we used a Jupyter Notebook and Pandas.
 Using Pandas we could quickly and easily identify the completeness of data.
 The dataset was read into Pandas using the _read_csv_ function.
-The cleaned data was the exported as a new CSV to be used later.
+The cleaned data was then exported as a new CSV to be used later.

-In addition to the Kaggle dataset, we required a geoJSON file of the Glasgow postcodes
+In addition to the Kaggle dataset, we required a geoJSON file of the Glasgow postcodes to plot

-###Resources
+The previously cleaned CSV of our Kaggle dataset was then merged with the geoJSON to create an update geoJSON with the additional data being callable within it

+## Database

+As a final addition to our project, we used Flask to connect our SQLite database.

+## Visualisations

+Our Choropleth map displays the differences

+### Resources

-### Collaborators
+## Collaborators

 * [Sadek Ahmed](https://github.com/Sadek-Ahmed16)
 * [Daniel Hughes](https://github.com/DanielHughes1580)